ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.10.5_1518, released 13 August 2018
 {: #1105_1518}

+The following table shows the changes that are included in the worker node fix pack 1.10.5_1518.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.5_1517">
 <caption>Changes since version 1.10.5_1517</caption>
 <thead>